 This another stainless steel body ceramic burr grinder with detachable handle.
 Window at the bottom and easy disassembly.
 No extras provided but no quibble money back if not satisfied.

 9. The JavaPresse Manual Coffee Grinder

-This is very similar with stainless steel body, bottom window, simple design and a lifetime money back guarantee.
+This is very similar to a stainless steel body, bottom window, simple design and a lifetime money back guarantee.

 A ceramic coffee mill.
 In Japanese, HARIO means “The King of Glass”.
 This Japanese company has been manufacturing glassware since its founding in 1921.
-Silicone primer, bottom collar and lid for the glass bowl.
+A silicone primer, bottom collar, and lid for the glass bowl.

 I would separate these into two types: those with transparent glass or plastic bottoms and those with stainless steel bodies.
 The former is suited to staying in the home, the latter is more for travel and camping.
 My personal favorite of the former is the Bru USA and of the latter is the Clara’s Coffee steel grinder which is equipped for camping with its cleaning brush and mini carry sack.
 Really, there are very minor differences between them if you are sold on the concept of manual coffee grinders which any coffee connoisseur would be.